chrisbuckleycode/cloud-devops/1.terraform/aws/lb-asg-ec2webserver-example/README.md

 Accessing the load-balancer endpoint on port 80 will display a page of instance metadata.

-Note: Health checks work on a long timeout period and need to be refined.

 ## Instructions

 Don't forget to authenticate to AWS e.g.